Skip to main content

 Slot limit: 28–32 inches

-Map of Florida showing snook management regions, including Panhandle, Big Bend, Tampa Bay, Sarasota Bay, Charlotte Harbor, Southwest, Southeast, Indian River Lagoon, and Northeast, with an illustration of a snook fish.
+Map of Florida showing snook management regions along the coastline, with color-coded areas including the Panhandle, Big Bend, Tampa Bay, Southwest, Southeast, and Indian River Lagoon.